 Junk Bond Demand measures the rate at which traders invest in high-risk assets (called junk bonds).
 When investors adopt this trading strategy, it signals greed in the market.

 In times of uncertainty, investors will look to store their money in the least riskier assets, such as treasuries.
 The Safe Haven Demand index measures the rate at which traders adopt safer strategies, looking for low-risk assets.

 Each of these indicators is measured on a scale from 0 to 100.
 After that, The Fear and Greed Index is established by calculating the average of the 7 indicators’ score.

 The Bitcoin Fear and Greed index

 Regarding cryptocurrencies, the Fear and Greed index is specifically aimed at Bitcoin.
 And that’s because all cryptos are mostly correlated to Bitcoin’s performance.

 So, when the BTC price surges, most altcoins tend to have an increase in value as well.
 The same happens when the price of Bitcoin drops.
 One of the reasons behind this trend is the fact that Bitcoin has the strongest brand and the widest and most numerous user base in the crypto community.
 And on exchanges, the most numerous pairs include Bitcoin.

-The BTC Fear and Greed index is obtained by evaluating six sources, as following:
+The BTC Fear and Greed index is obtained by evaluating six sources, as follows: